lvzrr/Proyects/pswd/README.md

 # Pswd
-Random Password Generator in C
+Random Password Generator in C (NOT SECURE AT ALL)